manobray/docker-dotnet-core-webapi/README.md

 Simple WebApi self contained in a Docker container.

 ## How to build it:
-1 - Open PowerShell or CMD and navigate to the TestDocker folder.
+1. Navigate to the `\TestDocker` folder.

-2 - Run both commmands:
+2. Run both commmands:

 ```docker build -t {your-tag} .```